Frequently Asked Questions

-Already more than 7,500 terms have been selected for inclusion in the Dictionary, and I am currently in the process of writing definitions and collecting quotations for those words.
-Publication of the Dictionary is still a few years off.
+Already more than 10,000 terms have been selected to be eventually included in the Dictionary, and I am currently very busy with the process of writing definitions and collecting quotations for these words.

-Any news about the Dictionary’s release date and price will be announced on this website.
+News about release dates and prices will be announced on this website.
 Stay tuned.

 Q: How did you get started writing this dictionary?

 I grew up a “cradle Catholic,” meaning that my family was Catholic and we participated in weekly Catholic mass for as far back as I can remember.
-As I got older, I went through the usual sacraments of First Communion, First Confession, and Confirmation.
+As I got older, I went through the usual sacraments of First Communion, First Confession, and Confirmation in the Catholic church.
 In elementary school I served as an altar boy, and in high school I sang in the choir.
 I remained active in the Catholic Church until I was in my early 20s.
 That’s when I started seriously reading the Bible.
 You see, even though I had participated in church my whole life, I had never really sat down and read the Bible from cover to cover.
-So I read through the entire Bible from start to finish for the first time, and this process of studying the Bible and thinking about what its teachings meant to me led to me switching to the Protestant church.
+So I read through the entire Bible from start to finish for the first time, and this process of studying the Bible and thinking about what its teachings meant to me led me to switch to the Protestant church.

 Q: I want to cite the Dictionary of Christianese as a source.
 How do I do that?

 The Dictionary of Christianese is not yet a published book, so it’s reasonable to wonder how to cite it as a source.
 Until the book is published, you have really only one option: Cite it as a web page.